The Importance of Being Earnest Themes | Issues Covered by O. Wilde

 “Life of Leisure” and “Luxurious Life”: Last but Major Themes of Importance of Being Earnest:

 To conclude, Oscar Wilde has focused on reality.
 He has presented these themes in “The Importance of Being Earnest” because he wanted to reform his society.
 Oscar Wilde wants them to do something good for the people.
 He wants morality in society.
 Algernon and Jack are living double lives.
 The idea behind it is to protect their apparent respect.
-Apparently, they are good but in reality, they are wicked.
+Apparently, they are pious but in reality, they are wicked.
 Hence, the difference between appearance and reality is also in the list of themes of “The Importance of Being Earnest”.
-In addition to it, “absurdity”, “greed”, “snobbery” and “proud” are also some relevant themes of “The Importance of Being Earnest”.
+In addition to it, “absurdity”, “greed”, “snobbery” and “pride” are also some relevant themes of “The Importance of Being Earnest”.